dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 # VS
 def bar(items):
-    items = [4,5,6]    # Reassigns `items` variable
+    items = [4,5,6]    # Changes local `items` variable to point to a different object

 b = [1, 2, 3]
 bar(b)
 print(b)                # [1, 2, 3]
 ```

 *Reminder: Variable assignment never overwrites memory.
-The name is simply bound to a new value.*
+The name is merely bound to a new value.*

 ## Exercises

+This set of exercises have you implement what is, perhaps, the most
-This exercise involves a lot of steps and putting concepts together from past exercises.
+powerful and difficult part of the course.
+There are a lot of steps
+and many concepts from past exercises are put together all at once.
-The final solution is only about 25 lines of code, but take your time and make sure you understand each part.
+The final solution is only about 25 lines of code, but take your time
+and make sure you understand each part.

 A central part of your `report.py` program focuses on the reading of
 CSV files.
 For example, the function `read_portfolio()` reads a file